-Squick: Your tolerance for this series depends on how seriously you think about the Unfortunate Implications discussed below.
-Some would call the premise 'disturbing'.
+- Squick: Your tolerance for this series depends on how disturbing you find the premise.

-Minoru is 12, may not have parents, and is such a genius he knows how to build persocoms.
+- Minoru is 12, may not have parents, and is such a genius he knows how to build persocoms.
 Yuzuki is in a super modest maid's costume but his other four persocoms...are all busty women dressed in maid outfits so fetish they're essentially in bras or corsets with garter belts and a frilly apron.
-Minoru tells Hidelki they're "only computers" and not to get so aroused, nor that they put out. note He probably does it for the reaction he gets out of guys like Hideki.
-He may have considered the whole thing an elaborate prank.
+Minoru tells Hidelki they're "only computers" and not to get so aroused, nor that they put out. note